What Bookkeeping & Accounting Actually Mean & How They Serve Your Business

 Is there more money coming in than going out?
-You’re in good shape.
-Is it the other way around?
+Then you’re in good shape.
+Or is it the other way around?

-Time to figure out if you’re experiencing a passing ailment or if you’ve got a serious, life-threatening condition.
+You should know if you’re experiencing a passing ailment or if you’ve got a serious, business-threatening condition.

 The bookkeeper can tell you the answer and where exactly the problem is.

 That’s the broad overview.
 Here’s some of the work you can, and should, generally expect from your bookkeeper:

 - Invoices you receive from your suppliers or anyone else you owe